Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 If your kitchen has fryers, woks, charbroilers, or open flame, the hood and the air system around it are the single biggest mechanical decision in your build-out — and the one most likely to come back and bite you if it's sized wrong.
-A fully engineered grease hood, fresh-air supply, and fire-suppression package for a typical GTA restaurant kitchen starts around $35,000 turnkey, with most projects landing $35,000–$95,000 depending on hood length, rooftop access, and how heavy the cooking line is.
-This guide walks you through the decisions Buildup makes with you up front, so the ventilation line item shows up on your quote with real math behind it — not a "we'll figure it out" placeholder.
+As a planning starting point, a fully engineered grease hood, fresh-air supply, and fire-suppression package for a typical GTA restaurant kitchen often starts around $35,000 turnkey, with most projects landing $35,000–$95,000 depending on hood length, rooftop access, and how heavy the cooking line is (planning estimate).
+These ranges are industry rule-of-thumb planning observations, not Buildup quotes — actual numbers vary by site condition, equipment list, supplier, and trade availability.
+This guide walks you through the decisions Buildup helps you make up front, so the ventilation line item shows up on your quote with real engineering math behind it — not a "we'll figure it out" placeholder.

 The first decision is which kind of hood you're putting in, because it changes the price, the duct routing, the rooftop work, and whether a fire-suppression system is sitting above your cookline.